 Top GLOW Foods?

-Coincidentally, most of my top GLOW foods are also those foods that come centre stage in the Mediterranean Diet (which is at the heart of Irene Forte Skincare).
-My favourite GLOW foods are:
+Coincidentally, most of my top GLOW foods are also those foods that come center stage in the Mediterranean Diet (which is at the heart of Irene Forte Skincare).
+My favorite GLOW foods are:

 Avocados- have numerous benefits, including being loaded with monounsaturated fatty acids that work to keep the skin moist and protect it from UV damage.
 Used as a skin mask or an oil applied directly on the skin, avocados help soothe sensitivity and curb skin inflammation.